-The research programme has three components (‘trias europea’): the institutional structure of the Union, the protection of fundamental rights in an integrated Europe, and the regulation of economic relations.
-These three topics reappear in every component of the Master’s Programme in European Law.
-In particular, attention is paid on the one hand to the institutional structure of the Union (looking at the present Treaty structure as well as the proposed reforms in the Treaty of Lisbon) and the manner in which compliance with the fundamental rights within the legal order of the Union is ensured.
-On the other hand, lectures also focus on the position of the European Union in the world, the relation between EU law and national law, and the way in which trade and commerce is regulated by the EU.
+You will study the institutional structure of the Union (looking at the present Treaty structure as well as at proposed reforms in the Treaty of Lisbon) and the manner in which compliance with the fundamental rights within the legal order of the Union is ensured.
+In addition, you will learn about the position of the European Union in the world, the relation between EU law and national law, and the way in which trade and commerce is regulated by the EU.

 Regular LL.M. programmes are the final part of the standard Dutch law curriculum.

 The regular LL.M. programmes are the final part of the standard Dutch law curriculum and form a required programme for Dutch students wishing to gain the right to enter legal practice in the Netherlands.
 The regular programmes the Leiden Law School offers are also accessible for international students (and attract many!), and are aimed at those participating directly after completing a bachelor‘s programme in Law.

 There are two major differences between the Advanced Studies programme the regular master’s specialisation: